github/government.github.com/_posts/2013-08-28-project-open-data.md

 ---
 layout: story
-title: Project Open Data opens more than data
+title: Project Open Data Opens More than Data
 description: To offset the risk of becoming outdated, the White House Open Data Policy was published as a living, collaborative document.
 image: /images/project-open-data.png
 category: Open Government